About Liz Cleaver

 Since 2011 I’ve held a series of higher education leadership roles including Director of Curriculum Development and Teaching Enhancement (University of Hull), University Director of Learning and Teaching (UWE, Bristol) and Pro-vice Chancellor Education and Digital (Buckinghamshire New University).

-Since moving into consultancy work, I continue to have close connections with several universities and have been awarded Visiting Professorships at UWE, Bristol, Buckinghamshire New University, the University of Westminster and Southampton Solent University.
+Since moving into consultancy work, I have continued my close connections with higher education through Visiting Professorships at the University of Westminster, UWE Bristol, Buckinghamshire New University, and Southampton Solent University.